EmeraldCityIT/Making-fossil-fuels-from-earth-plankton-and-pressure/README.md

 Look at long term reactors that burn fuel at the point at which it becomes potent.
 Adding additional material would fuel energy for months ahead.
 Energy for pressure could come from wind energy.

-A wind turbine and pressure cooker could power a population with materials found onsite.
+A wind turbine and pressure cooker could power an installation or support a population with materials found onsite.

 This option could work in space.